-A Dedicated Domestic Violence Attorney for Fairfax
+A Dedicated Domestic Violence Attorney For Fairfax

 Virginia’s First Offender Statute

 Under Virginia law, citizens who have never been charged with a crime before may be eligible for treatment under the “first offender” statute that allows for the dismissal of a domestic violence charge after two years of probation.
-However, people employed as teachers, nurses, or child care providers can expect to not only lose their job, but also to be permanently barred from working in their chosen field following a conviction for domestic violence.
+However, people employed as teachers, nurses or child care providers can expect to not only lose their job, but also to be permanently barred from working in their chosen field following a conviction for domestic violence.
 Even if you end up not needing to hire an attorney, it’s always worth talking to one if you’ve been charged with domestic assault.

-Probable Cause in Domestic Assault Cases
+Probable Cause In Domestic Assault Cases

 The officer who arrives on the scene has the authority to make an arrest based on their own judgement.
 It’s not always necessary for an alleged victim to exhibit obvious signs of abuse such as bruises for an officer to make an arrest for domestic violence.
 Also, an officer will often make an arrest even if things appear calm upon their arrival at the scene.
-If a neighbor or other relative called the police to report an act of domestic abuse, the police may make an arrest even if the alleged victim asks them not to!
+If a neighbor or another relative called the police to report an act of domestic abuse, the police may make an arrest even if the alleged victim asks them not to!

-Temporary and Permanent Protective Orders
+Temporary And Permanent Protective Orders

-If there’s not sufficient probable cause to make an arrest, the officer on the scene will generally advise the victim to go to a magistrate to obtain an emergency protective order (also known as a temporary protective order, or TPO) as well as a warrant.
+After abuse accusations, if there’s not sufficient probable cause to make an arrest, the officer on the scene will generally advise the victim to go to a magistrate to obtain an emergency protective order (also known as a temporary protective order, or TPO) as well as a warrant.
 They will also order the alleged abuser to leave the premises.
 If the magistrate ends up issuing an arrest warrant, they will issue the TPO at the same time.
 The TPO, of course, gives the victim time to make alternate living arrangements.
 The victim will later have the opportunity to request a more permanent protective order that will remain in effect for up to two years.
 In such a situation, domestic legal issues such as child custody and division of property will need to be addressed independently of the accused’s criminal charges.

 Let An Experienced Domestic Violence Attorney Handle Your Criminal Defense